White Pass Train in Skagway — Bucket List Alaska Excursion

 Highlights: Waterfalls, glaciers, trestle bridges, Gold Rush history

-Once ashore, you’ll notice construction equipment and temporary walkways still in place.
-It’s all easy to navigate, and the train station is very close to the tender drop‑off point.
+Once ashore, you’ll see construction equipment and temporary walkways, but everything is easy to navigate.
+The train station is very close to the tender drop‑off point.

 Because we weren’t sure how long tendering would take, we left the ship early — way too early.
 Luckily, Skagway is incredibly walkable.